 Since 2013 we have been helping our customers invest in crypto with unparalleled security.
 We’ve built industry-leading Fund Protection Features that have proven time and time again to safeguard our customers' assets.
 Now, tens of thousands of Australians have safely and securely stored hundreds of leading cryptocurrencies on our exchange.

 A quick look at some of our security practices:

-- We use a hot / cold wallet system with 98% of funds stored offline
+- We use a hot/cold wallet system with 98% of funds stored offline

-- 2-step verification is required for any fiat or digital currency withdrawal
+- 2-step verification is required for digital currency withdrawals

 - Our website traffic runs entirely over encrypted SSL (HTTPS)